 - 1 tsp pure vanilla extract

-- 1/4 cup + 2 Tbsp raw sugar ground in a coffee grinder (or sub maple syrup / honey if not vegan)
+- 1/3 heaping cup raw sugar ground in a coffee grinder (or sub maple syrup / honey if not vegan)

 - 3-4 whole vegan gluten-free black bean brownies

-- Once chilled, pour into pre-chilled ice cream maker and use according to directions.
-(Alternatively, pour into a freezer-safe container, cover and freezer, taking out to stir every couple hours to aerate.)
+Once chilled, pour into pre-chilled ice cream maker and use according to directions.
+(Alternatively, pour into a freezer-safe container, cover and freeze, taking out to stir every couple hours to aerate.)